alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3a.md

 ### Shared Element Transitions Under-The-Hood

 Recall from the previous two posts that a `Transition` has two main responsibilities: capturing the start and end state of its target views and creating an `Animator` that will animate the views between the two states.
-Shared element transitions operate no differently: before a shared element transition can create its animation, it must first capture each shared element's start and end state&mdash;namely its position, size, and appearance.
-With this information, the transition knows exactly how and where each shared element view should move throughout the duration of the animation.
+Shared element transitions operate no differently: before a shared element transition can create its animation, it must first capture each shared element's start and end state&mdash;namely its position, size, and appearance in both the calling and called Activities/Fragments.
+With this information, the transition can determine how each shared element view should animate into place throughout the duration of the animation.

 Similar to how [content transitions operate under-the-hood][part2], the framework feeds the shared element transition this state information by directly modifying each shared element's view properties at runtime.
-As a more complete example, let's walk through the sequence of events that occurs when Activity `A` starts Activity `B`, causing `B`'s enter shared element transition to be performed:<sup><a href="#footnote?" id="ref?">?</a></sup>
+More specifically, when Activity `A` starts Activity `B` the following sequence of events occurs:<sup><a href="#footnote?" id="ref?">?</a></sup>

-1. Activity `A` calls `startActivity()` and Activity `B` is initialized with a translucent window and transparent window background color.
+1. Activity `A` calls `startActivity()` and Activity `B` is created with an initially translucent window and transparent window background color.
 2. The framework repositions each shared element view in `B` to match its exact size and location in `A`.
-3. `B`'s shared element enter transition captures the start state of all the shared elements in `B`.
+Shortly after, `B`'s enter transition captures the start state of all the shared elements in `B`.
-4. The framework repositions each shared element view in `B` to match its desired final size and location in `B`.
-5. On the next display frame, `B`'s shared element enter transition captures the end state of all the shared elements in `B`.
+3. The framework repositions each shared element view in `B` to match its exact size and location in `B`.
+Shortly after, `B`'s enter transition captures the end state of all the shared elements in `B`.
-6. `B`'s shared element enter transition compares the start and end state of its shared element views and creates an `Animator` based on the differences.
+4. `B`'s enter transition compares the start and end state of its shared element views and creates an `Animator` based on the differences.
-7. The framework instructs `A` to hide its original shared element views from sight, ensuring that only the cloned shared element views in `B` will be seen during the animation.
-8. The `Animator` is run.
-As the shared elements in `B` animate into place, `B`'s window background gradually fades in until `A` is no longer visible to the user.
+5. The framework instructs `A` to hide its shared element views from sight and the resulting `Animator` is run.
+As `B`'s shared element views animate into place, `B`'s window background gradually fades in on top `A` until `B` is entirely opaque and the transition is complete.

-Compared to our discussion of content transitions in [part 2][part2], the inner-workings of the shared element framework are a bit more complex.
-Before you get too overwhelmed with the onslaught of information presented above, let's discuss some of the major differences.

-First, whereas content transitions are governed by changes to each transitioning view's visibility, **shared element transitions are governed by differences in each shared element view's position, size, and appearance**.
-There are many ways in which a shared element's start and end state could differ, so as of API 21 the framework supports several different transition types that can be used:
+Whereas content transitions are governed by changes to each transitioning view's visibility, **shared element transitions are governed by changes to each shared element view's position, size, and appearance**.
+As of API 21, the framework provides several different `Transition` types that can be used to customize how shared elements are animated:

 * [`ChangeBounds`][ChangeBounds] - Animates differences in a view's layout bounds.
 This transition is widely used since most shared elements have different positions and sizes in either the calling or called Activity/Fragment.
 * [`ChangeTransform`][ChangeTransform] - Animates differences in a view's scale and/or rotation.